Fire and rescue services

 Using an unofficial taxi increases your risk of robbery and assault.
 Safe options include:

-Don't flag taxis or use taxi stands.
+Don't use taxis hailed from the street or taxi stands.

 You can use an escort from the state-run tourist service PROATUR to reduce your travel risk.